FirelyTeam/firely-docs-firely-server/features_and_tools/custom_operations/erase.rst

 Use `ExcludeFromPatientPurge` to list resource types that are included in the Patient compartment but should not get deleted on patient `$purge` operation.
 By default, it contains only `AuditEvent` and `Provenance`.

 Many resources in the Patient compartment reference resources outside the compartment.
 For example, a DeviceRequest might reference a Device.
 As Device itself is not in the Patient compartment, the resource would normally not be erased on `$purge`.
 But using the `IncludeIntoPatientPurge` setting, you can control which additional resource types get deleted if referenced by any of the resources from within the compartment.
-By default, no additional resources is specified.
+By default, no additional resources are specified.

 AuditEvent & Provenance resources
 ---------------------------------
 - It is not allowed to erase AuditEvents using `$erase`
 - By default, it is not allowed to permanentely delete AuditEvent and Provenance resources using `$purge`
-- AuditEvents for the `$erase` and `$purge` operations will contain the list of deleted items
+- AuditEvents that are created for the `$erase` and `$purge` operations will contain the list of deleted items

 License
 -------
-The `$erase` and `$purge` operations is part of the core Firely Server functionality.
+The `$erase` and `$purge` operations are part of the core Firely Server functionality.
 However, to use it, you may need to request an updated license from Firely.
 You can use your current license file if it contains ``http://fire.ly/vonk/plugins/erase``.